 - Never touch a downed power line.
 If you see a downed power line, contact your local utility immediately.
 Don’t touch the line or anything that is in contact with it.
 Don’t attempt to move the line.
 Keep others away, and consider every wire on the ground to be energized and dangerous.

-- Fly kites, model planes and balloons safely.
+- Fly kites, model planes, balloons, and drones safely.
 Fly them only in wide-open spaces like a field or on a beach.
 Never fly them around power lines.
 And never use metal, foil or wire in your kite or kite string.

 - Guy wires keep poles standing.
 Don’t climb or hang anything on guy wires.

 - Never climb utility poles, towers or substation fences.

 - Obey warning signs.
 “DANGER: HIGH VOLTAGE” and other warning signs are posted in some locations.
 But remember, all electrical equipment can be dangerous.

 - Stay inside during storms.
 When there is lightning outdoors, get inside a building or car if possible.
 Keep away from windows and open doors.